A father and son team are embarking on an island odyssey to count butterflies at one of Northern Ireland’s most famous landmarks – Strangford Lough.

 View the latest butterfly and moth sightings in Lincolnshire

 Please send any Lincolnshire butterfly and moth sightings for viewing here to Lawrie Poole e-mail: firstname.lastname@example.org

-Our County Recorder, Allan Binding, logged over 35,000 records last year!
-Obviously we cannot cover such numbers.
+Our County Recorder, Allan Binding, logged some 15,000 records last year!
+Obviously we cannot cover such numbers here.
 So, we are particularly interested in first sightings, unusual sightings, in fact anything newsworthy and which you think others would be interested to know about.
 If in doubt, send it anyway!
 We look forward to hearing from you.

 Chambers Farm Wood - Butterfly Garden